Summer at KEY FAQs

 Do you offer before and after care?

-Unfortunately we are not able to offer Before Care in 2021.
-After Care will run until 5:00 each day.
+We do not offer Before Care but have After Care until 5:30 each day.

 What if I arrive late to camp?